MegaPiggy/LethalCompanyEnumUtils/README.md

 This mod is just a dependency for other mods, it doesn't add content by itself.

 ### Recommended Install
 Please use a mod manager.
-I recommend [r2modman](https://github.com/ebkr/r2modmanPlus) as the mod manager to use for Lethal Company.
+I recommend [r2modman](https://github.com/ebkr/r2modmanPlus) as the mod manager to use.

 ## Developer Quick-Start
-Download the latest release from either the [Thunderstore](https://thunderstore.io/c/lethal-company/p/MegaPiggy/EnumUtils/) or the [Releases](https://github.com/MegaPiggy/LethalCompanyEnumUtils/releases).
+Download the latest release from either the [Thunderstore](https://thunderstore.io/c/content-warning/p/MegaPiggy/EnumUtils/).

 Extract the zip and add a reference to the dll file of the mod in the IDE (Visual Studio, Rider, or etc) you use.